 Are you looking for a mobile-friendly forms experience that simplifies enrolment, increases engagement and reduces turnaround time, adaptive forms is a perfect fit for you.
 Adaptive forms provide a mobile, automation, and analytics-friendly forms experience.
 You can easily build forms that are resposnisive and intreactive in nature, use automated processes to reduce administrative and repetitive tasks, and use data analytics to improve and personalize the experience customers have with your forms.

 This tutorial provides an end-to-end framework to create an adaptive form.
 The tutorial is organized into a use case and multiple guides.
 Each guide helps you learn and add new features to the adaptive form that is created in this tutorial.
 You have a working adaptive form after every guide.
+The guide to create an adaptive form is available.
+Subsequent guides will be available soon.
 At the end of this tutorial, you will be able to:

 - Create an adaptive form and form data model.

 - Use adaptive form rule editor to build business rules.

 The journey starts with learning the use case:

 A website offers a range of products for diverse customers.
 Customers browse the portal, select, and order the products.
 Every customer creates an account and provides shipping and billing addresses.
 An existing customer, Sara Rose, is looking to add her shipping address to the website.
 The website provides an online form to add and update shipping addresses.

 The website runs on Adobe Experience Manager (AEM) and uses AEM Forms for data capture and processing.
 The address addition and update form is an adaptive form.
 The website stores customer details in a database.
 They use the address addition and update form to retrieve and display available addresses.
 They also use the adaptive form to accept updated and new addresses.